AdobeDocs/commerce-learn.en/help/app-builder/first-app/web-src-folder.md

 # web-src folder

-The web-src folder for this sample app contains many javascript files and folders.
+The web-src folder for this sample app contains many JavaScript files and folders.
 This is used for applications that have a user interface.
-Not all applications will utilize this feature.
+Not all applications use this feature.
 For example if this was to help integrate with an external inventory management system, there are not pages that need to be viewed.

 ## Who is this video for?